Deborah Sanders

 Åsa Jäger

-Future engagements this season include her house and role debut as Senta Der fliegende Holländer at Gothenburg Opera, and her appearance as Brunnhilde Die Walkure with Kent Nagano and Concerto Koeln.
+Recent engagements include her house and role debut as Senta Der fliegende Holländer at Gothenburg Opera, and her appearances as Brunnhilde Die Walküre with Kent Nagano’s The Wagner Cycles, a unique project led by Dresden Music Festival with Dresden Festival Orchestra and Concerto Köln, winning the highest accolades for her portrayal of the heroine.

 ”Here again, Åsa Jäger sang a robust, radiant Brünnhilde, whose seemingly inexhaustible vocal capacities were once again breathtaking”.
 Bachtrack, March 2023